top of page

 Basements often require permits because they involve:

-• New bedrooms (egress and safety requirements)
+• New bedrooms (with egress and safety requirements)

 • New bathrooms and plumbing runs